Santhoshbabu023/Tomcat-service-Upgradation-on-windows-server./README.md

-# Tomcat-service-Upgradation-on-windows-server.
+# Tomcat Service Upgradation Guide for Windows Server

+## Overview
-This guide outlines the steps to upgrade Tomcat services on a Windows Server.
-It covers downloading the latest version, stopping the old Tomcat service, removing it, and configuring the new version.
-Configuration files are transferred to the new installation, and the upgraded service is started and verified.
+This guide provides step-by-step instructions for upgrading Apache Tomcat on a Windows server.
+It covers downloading the latest version, removing the existing service, transferring necessary files, and configuring the new installation to ensure a successful upgrade.

+## Prerequisites
+- A Windows server with Apache Tomcat installed.
+- Administrative privileges on the server.
+- Access to the latest version of Tomcat from [Tomcat Downloads](https://tomcat.apache.org/download-90.cgi).

+---

+This README outlines all the steps necessary for upgrading Tomcat services on a Windows Server, ensuring a seamless transition with proper configuration transfer.